Children in Need of Assistance (CINA)

 - Reasonable efforts were made to make the home safe but were unsuccessful.

 NOTE: Maryland law provides that the court will conduct a hearing at least every six months after a CINA petition is filed.
 At this hearing, the court will evaluate the child's safety and various other aspects of the child's case.

 During adjudication, the court determines if the facts in the CINA petition are true.
+The allegations must be proven by a preponderance of the evidence.
 If the court finds that the local DSS has proven the allegations showing neglect, abuse, or that the child’s special needs are not being met, the case moves to the disposition phase (usually on the same day).

 At disposition, the court decides whether the child is a “CINA” (a child in need of assistance).
 The court may: